How Does Data Strategy Relate to Media Buying?

 Data Use #3: Using Client Data in Media Strategy Development

 Knowing how to meaningfully integrate data into media strategy is essential to successful advertising.
 Collecting and analyzing data before, during, and after a campaign’s flight opens endless opportunities for optimization and benchmark-breaking results.
+By collecting and using data provided by the consumer, you not only ensure compliance with data privacy legislation, but also that you target the right audience, either directly or by using a lookalike audience.
+This means your campaigns will be future-proofed from cookie deprecation.

 Our team uses multiple attribution models to determine which platforms are driving conversions.
 In so doing, we optimize budget allocation and the collection of actionable insights for stronger campaign performance.